In the name of Allah, may He be praised, and may His peace and blessings be upon His Messenger, Muhammad, his family, and his companions.

-The ḥadīth of Ibn ‘Umar (raḍiy Allāhu ʿanhu) who said:
+The ḥadīth of Ibn ‘Umar (raḍiy Allāhu ʿanhu) who said,

 The discussion between the scholars cannot be concluded at this time and hence we advise Muslims the following:

-- It is without a shadow of a doubt that attending both prayers is far better than missing one of them.
+- It is without a shadow of a doubt that attending both prayers is safer and far better than missing one of them.

 - Whoever has not attended the Eid prayer for whatever reason while he should have attended it is not included in that concession granted by some scholars.
 And hence he must attend Jumu‘ah prayer.

 - Whoever lives at a distance from the masjid and needs to travel a long journey to attend the Eid prayer and it is very difficult for him to stay to attend the Jumu’ah prayer may have the concession allowing him not to attend Jumu‘ah.
-However he must pray it as Zuhr after the time for Zuhr begins.
+However, he must pray it as Dhuhr after the time for Dhuhr begins.

 - The view that whoever attends the Eid prayer has a concession waiving both Jumu‘ah and Dhuhr prayer on that day is an incorrect view.
 Therefore, it is rejected by the scholars and they have deemed it to be mistaken and odd, because it is contrary to the Sunnah and suggests that one of the obligatory duties enjoined by Allah, may He be glorified and exalted, is to be waived with no evidence to that effect.
 Perhaps the Sunnahs and reports about this issue – which grant a concession allowing the one who attended the Eid prayer not to attend Jumu‘ah, but state that he must still pray Dhuhr – did not reach the one who said that.